dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ## 5.6 Workflow basics

-* The commands to run the workflow consists of two parts: running mode, and output files path.
+* The commands to run the workflow consists of two parts: the "running mode", and an output files path.
 * running mode can be either
     * "-np" instructs snakemake to print the commands and parameters without running anything
     * "-j 8" instructs snakemake to run the script using 8 threads
-* outpath files path follows the following pattern:
+* output files files path follows the following pattern:

 <img src="snakemake_path.png" alt="sv" width="700"/>